 Activity Community Outcome Activity contribution Level of service Health and Safety SocialAffordability Provide safe working envall employees, contractor Our employees and contrained, supported, and cin understanding and de obligations to Council's Hafety requirements. rs, and visitors. ractors are competent livering their High functioning Health and Safety Committee that empowers employees, contractors, and visitors.
 Our systems and processes allow staff and contractors to gain the training and development required to comply with HSWA 2015.
-Performance measure Performance m measures 2025-2031 100% compliance with Act 2015 (HSWA 2015).
-Health and Safety Work 100% compliar 2015 (HSWA 20 nce with Health and Safety Work Act 15).
+Performance measure s 2021-2024 Performance n neasures 2025-2031 100% compliance with I Act 2015 (HSWA 2015).
+Health and Safety Work 100% compli 2015 (HSWA 2 nce with Health and Safety Work Act 015).